Top

 Currently all my product images have disappeared in the move and I can’t access the product list in admin even though it works in the front end.
 Ho hum… onwards…

-6. Comment by Dan Luton — March 24, 2010 @ 10:08 am [Link]
+6. Dan Luton - March 24, 2010 at 10:08 am

 Thanks for your comment Paul, and I agree 100% – it is frustrating (and alarming) as you say.
 And I find each time presents a new set of problems.
 It certainly adds a lot of time to a project when dealing with these issues.

-7. Comment by Clair Hewson — March 31, 2010 @ 1:05 pm [Link]
+7. Clair Hewson - March 31, 2010 at 1:05 pm

 A good tip when installing magento is use administrator rather than admin in the administration URL this will avoid problems down the line

-8. Comment by manthilua — June 23, 2010 @ 3:24 am [Link]
+8. manthilua - June 23, 2010 at 3:24 am

 I see that Magento now is quite useful for enterprises which want to build for themselves a professional website.
 However, installation process is very difficult to do.